Howells (department store): History

 James Howell was the son of a Pembrokeshire farmer.
-On 21 October 1865, he opened a shop in The Hayes, Cardiff, in a building called Stuart Hall.
+On 21 October 1865, he opened a shop in the Hayes, Cardiff, in a building called Stuart Hall.
 In August 1867, the drapery shop moved to St Mary Street.
-By 1892, he had a shop which extended from Trinity Street in the east, to St Mary Street in the west.
-The first part of the current store was built in the late 19th century and includes an ornate facade on St Mary Street.
-In the 1920s, a large and well-proportioned neoclassical extension was built up to the corner of St Mary Street and Heol-y-Cawl.
-A unique result of this extension was that Bethany Chapel, built on the site of an earlier chapel in 1865, was absorbed into the fabric of the building and its frontage was incorporated into the interior and is still visible in the store today, fronting onto the men's Aquascutum department.
+By 1892, he had a shop which extended from Trinity Street in the east to St Mary Street in the west.
+The first part of the current store was built in the late 19th century and includes an ornate façade on St Mary Street.
+In the 1920s, a large neoclassical extension was built up to the corner of St Mary Street and Wharton Street.
+A unique result of this extension was that Bethany Chapel, built on the site of an earlier chapel in 1865, was absorbed into the fabric of the building and its frontage was incorporated into the interior.

-Howells Department Store was a family-run business, owned and managed by the family of James Howell.
-After Howell's death in 1909, his 11 children formed a private limited company, James Howell & Co Ltd. Further extensions were added throughout the 1930s, 1950s and 1960s, causing the building to show the architectural trends of the Late Victorian era to the Modernism of the 1960s.
+Howell's department store was a family-run business, owned and managed by the family of James Howell.
+After Howell's death in 1909, his 11 children formed a private limited company, James Howell & Co Ltd. Further extensions were added throughout the 1930s, 1950s and 1960s, causing the building to show the architectural trends of the late Victorian era to the Modernism of the 1960s.

 The James Howell empire extended across Wharton Street, connected by a bridge, where a car showroom was built (now Cotswold Outdoor Ltd), and a funeral home was also established by the family on the St Mary Street side of the store.
 Both these businesses were short-lived; the car showroom was bought by rival David Morgan, who extended his store, and the premises of the funeral home became part of the department store.